DimitrieStoica/anotherstoic.github.io/ec2.md

 > with reserved instances you can change the instance type within the same instance family and you can change the AZ

 - spot instances: bid for unused EC2 compute resources

+> two-minute warning before the spot instance is automatically terminated

 - dedicated instances

+> dedicated instances may launch on any hardware allocated to the customer

 - dedicated hosts: similar to dedicated instances, however, they offer additional visibility and control over how instances are placed on the physical host

-> two-minute warning before the spot instance is automatically terminated
+>  dedicated hosts allow usage of existing server-bound software licenses

-`reserved instances`- best value for a steady traffic over an extended period `on-demand instances`- perfect for handling short term traffic spikes `spot instances` - best value for non-critical applications that can afford to be stopped
+`reserved instances`- best value for a steady traffic over an extended period

+`on-demand instances`- perfect for handling short term traffic spikes

+`spot instances` - best value for non-critical applications that can afford to be stopped

 ## Tenancy ##